 This broad sector covers a range of different roles including Accountant, Actuary, Investment Banker and Financial Trader.
 Prospects: Accountancy, Banking and Finance has role profiles with more details about each of these areas.
 A number of large professional services firms offer a range of graduate opportunities including Management Consultancy and Technology Consultancy.
 These firms are interested in Maths & Physics graduates due to their analytical, numeracy and problem solving skills.
 Interested students are recommended to find opportunities, while they are still students, to build their commercial awareness and business understanding e.g. attending employer presentations on campus, reading relevant publications, looking for relevant placements and internships.

-The labour market for Data Scientist jobs has seen huge growth in the last few years and is continuing to grow as organisations try to provide meaning to the mass of data they collect.
+The labour market for Data Scientist jobs has seen huge growth in the last few years and is continuing to grow as organisations try to find meaning in the mass of data they collect.
 Data Scientist roles exist within a variety of organisations including Finance, IT, government and commercial organisations.
 Due to the nature of the work, the analytical, numerical and problem solving skills of Maths and Physics graduates are prized by employers.
 You can gain an insight into the role by reading these case studies from some Queen's graduates currently working at AquaQ and this video from First Derivatives.

 While there are postgraduate qualifications in this area (see prospects.ac.uk for a database of postgraduate courses), many companies hire undergraduates and train them in-house.

 Similar to Data Science, the labour market for Software Engineers has seen a huge growth recently.
 Companies are looking beyond Computing graduates to fill these vacancies and Maths & Physics graduates are in high demand due to their exposure to programming through their degree and their analytical and problem solving skills.
-Some companies require some further study in software engineering, which could be achieved through a postgraduate course e.g. the MSc Software Development at Queen's (see prospects.ac.uk for a database of postgraduate courses) or some free online courses (e.g. MIT Foundations of Software Engineering, lynda.com).
+Some companies require some further study in software engineering, which could be achieved through a postgraduate course e.g. the MSc Software Development at Queen's (see prospects.ac.uk for a database of postgraduate courses) or some free online courses (e.g. MIT Foundations of Software Engineering).
 Other companies will consider applicants with no additional qualifications in software engineering, providing they can prove an interest in the area.